 Scope is the first variable in a construction project that must be properly controlled.
 Scope creep adversely impacts cost and schedule.
 A good construction manager will strive to integrate management of the design and cost during the whole process.
 Good design and construction contracts define the services or scope of work each party is to perform.
 An experienced construction manager will ensure the project scope is properly documented in the drawings, contracts and specifications.

 Scope development starts early in the planning process.
 What exactly do you want to build, renovate or fix?
-Owners are should bring an expert construction manager onboard early to assist in selecting the best professional team to develop and define scope.
+Owners should bring an expert construction manager onboard early to assist in selecting the best professional team to develop and define the scope and determine constructability by asking detailed construction questions which is a key component in best construction practices.
 An experienced construction manager will evaluate potential team members’ abilities to balance these three constraints.
 For example, an architect’s suitability is more than just a matter of aesthetics (which is a big factor in scope).
 You may love his/her concept for your dream home or commercial development, but can you afford to construct it?
 A key element your construction manager will look for in an architect is his capability to deliver drawings that are well developed, detailed and coordinated, along with the ability to meet design drawing milestones.

 These practices reduce costs by eliminating costly change orders later, which occur typically in a less competitive environment and may also affect project schedule as they cannot be as easily planned.
 We encourage owners to not rush into the project but spend as much time as they need in planning and design to make clear decisions and avoid changes later.

 2. Develop a total project budget early to define costs